Shadow home secretary Chris Grayling has been accused of misleading the public in his use of crime statistics.

 Mr Grayling had to defend his position on Wednesday after the Conservatives sent the figures to activists in constituencies throughout England and Wales in an effort to demonstrate the government's failure on law and order.

-I must take issue with what you said yesterday about violent crime statistics, which seems to me likely to damage public trust in official statistics
+I must take issue with what you said yesterday about violent crime statistics, which seems to me likely to damage public trust in official statistics Sir Michael Scholar's letter to the Conservatives |

 Now Sir Michael Scholar, chairman of the UK Statistics Authority, has written to Mr Grayling saying: "I do not wish to become involved in political controversy, but I must take issue with what you said yesterday about violent crime statistics, which seems to me likely to damage public trust in official statistics."